 Family & Children’s Agency continues to accept applications for those interested in adopting from Korea.
-Despite circulating rumors, adoptions from Korea will not end in 2012.

 The Adoption Program at Family & Children’s Agency is one of the largest and most respected private non-profit adoption agencies in Connecticut.